Here’s how to charge your disposable vape pen:

 At that point, it would probably be best just to throw in the towel.
 If you handle it gently, though, the assembly’s wiring should remain intact, and you will be ready to charge its battery.

-Using Your DIY Charger to Charge a Disposable Vape
+How to Use Your DIY Charger to Charge a Disposable Vape?

 In that case, all you need to know is that the battery’s negative terminal will be the end connected to the LED while the positive terminal will be the end connected to the tank.